eliseomartelli/eliseomartelli.it/_posts/2018-12-22-going_cashless_as_a_student.md

 #### Big Payments (100€+)
 For bigger payments I use a mix of techniques.
-While using mostly credit/debit cards, if the expense is recurring, I'll use **wire transfers.**
+While using mostly credit/debit cards for my day to day payments, I've taken a different approach if the expense is recurring.
+**Wire transfers.**, as old as they are, can still be used for this kind of things.

 ### Worst cases (and how I fix them)